Existing-title revision

 Common title optimization mistakes

-• Changing wording without changing the scope
+• Changing wording without checking whether the promise is realistic

 • Stuffing too many qualifiers into one title